Ali478qwe/toggle/README.md

 ## for update and set new state
 ```
 obj.reload(false or true);
-//for set a new state and
+//for set a new state or refresh toggle
 ```